 - Any child under 40 inches tall must be in a child and/or infant seat.

 - Any child, who is younger than eight and between 40 and 57 inches tall be secured in a booster seat.

 - All children over eight years of age or over 57 inches tall must be secured in a seat belt.

 While most infants and toddlers ride in the correct child safety seat, less than 10 percent of the children who should be in booster seats use one.
 The National Highway Traffic Safety Administration (NHTSA) recommends that children who have outgrown child safety seats be properly restrained in booster seats in the back seat until they are at least eight years old, unless they are 4'9" tall.
 A booster seat lifts a child up so that a safety belt can fit correctly.
 Without a booster seat, a small child can be ejected from a vehicle during a crash.

-Kentucky State Police Post 2 will have technicians available to inspect child passenger safety seats and their installation every Wednesday from 8:00 a.m. until noon local time.
+Kentucky State Police Post 2 will have technicians available to inspect child passenger safety seats and their installation safety checks are available by appointment.
 Additionally, Kentucky State Police Post 2 also offers child safety seat checks to the public by appointment.